andrasq/node-qnit/Readme.md

 ## Todo

-- run each test file in a separate context, for isolation (and to shut down any services)
+- run each test file in a separate process, for isolation (and to shut down any services)
 - add `t.skip()` to document intentionally skipped (not passing, not failed) aka markTestSkipped
 - bundle up errors and output all at the end (instead of interleaving)
 - gather result rows into json and output with a json-to-text reporter module
+- allow multiple before/after/beforeEach/AfterEach
+- allow an optional name in before/after/beforeEach/AfterEach